cynthiah3224/moreabtme/README.md

 After all my classes are done I will get ready to go outside if I have to.

-Lastly if it is thursday or Friday I have cook and clean until I am done and then my day is over.
+Lastly if it is Thursday or Friday I have cook and clean until I am done and then my day is over.

 But yea hope you guys have a wonderful day, You are loved, I don´t know if you needed to hear this but I am proud of you and keep going, tommorow is a better day.